ontio-cyano/dapp-store/README.md

 # dapp-store

-Please add your dapp link, and make pull request, Cyano mobile will integration your dApp with free.
+Please add your dapp link to [config.json](config.json), and make pull request, Cyano mobile will integration your dApp with free.

+config.json as follows:

 ```
 {